bob-erdman/developer-dot/avatax/dev-guide/getting-started-with-avatax/authentication-in-avatax.md

 Avalara recommends using account ID / License Key authentication when implementing connectors.
 Your software should have a configuration page or file that allows a customer to type in their account ID and license key when they set up your connector; then all API calls made through your connector will use these credentials.

-<h3>Bearer Token Authentication</h3>

-AvaTax is currently implementing support for OAuth 2.0 based bearer token authentication.
-This feature is available to select partners.
-To make use of the OAuth bearer token feature, please contact your account manager.

 <ul class="pager">
   <li class="previous"><a href="/avatax/dev-guide/getting-started-with-avatax/connecting-to-avatax/"><i class="glyphicon glyphicon-chevron-left"></i>Previous</a></li>